flox/pkgdb/README.md

 /Users/me/.cache/flox/pkgdb-v0/93a89abd052c90a33e8787a7740f2459cdb496980848011ae708b0de1bbfac82.sqlite
 ```

-By default, packages will be scraped from packages.[system arch] and stored in `~/.cache` in a database named after the flake fingerprint.
+By default, packages will be scraped from packages.[system arch] and stored in
+`~/.cache` in a database named after the flake fingerprint.
 These can be overridden as desired:

 ```bash
 $ pkgdb scrape github:NixOS/nixpkgs --database flakedb.sqlite legacyPackages aarch64-darwin
 ```

-If the database for a given flake already exists and is asked to reprocess an existing package set, it will be skipped.
-Use `--force` to force an update/regeneration.
+If the database for a given flake already exists and is asked to re-process an
+existing package set, it will be skipped.
+Use `--force` to force
+an update/regeneration.

 Once generated, the database can be opened and queried using `sqlite3`.